bsmith89/strain-corr/doc/manuscript/manuscript.md

 For the work presented here, we ran MIDAS v3 as follows.
-Using Bowtie2 v2.5.1 throughout, a single reference index was built for 627 species using `midas2 build_bowtie2db --prune_centroids --remove_singleton`.
-Paired-end reads for each sample were aligned to this index using ` midas2 run_genes --aln_speed sensitive --aln_extra_flags '--mm --ignore-quals' --total_depth 0`.
+Using Bowtie2 v2.5.1 throughout, a single reference index was built for 627 species using `midas build_bowtie2db --prune_centroids --remove_singleton`.
+Paired-end reads for each sample were aligned to this index using ` midas run_genes --aln_speed sensitive --aln_extra_flags '--mm --ignore-quals' --total_depth 0`.
 Mean mapping depth was calculated using `samtools depth` and summed up at the 75% ANI OGF level.